CodeBoxxTechSchool/ExerciceJavascript1/README.md

 2- The "N. of Elevator" field is not deleted when a mandatory field is emptied

-3- You can enter a negative number in the "N. of Floors" field
+3- You can enter a negative number in the "N. of Floors" field => fixed

 4- The Residential calculation displays "NaN" => fixed